Who runs The Writing Retreat?

 Is my room en-suite?

 We have some en suite rooms and others that have bath or shower rooms close by.
 The sooner you book the more likely you are to have an en-suite room, although we cannot guarantee it.
-We aim to allocate rooms on a first-come first-served basis, but we sometimes need to take other considerations, such as access, into account.
+We aim to allocate rooms on a first-come first-served basis, but we sometimes need to take other considerations, such as accessibility, into account.

 Can I bring a friend or partner?